This movie starts with an assortment of B list villains.

 Unfortunately, the resolution to defeating this did fall into your stereotypical “beat it to death” with our main anti-hero

-This is represented by… physically attacking it, where through the power of dypsnvegh nndaf iueoegrniigerh ,
+This is represented by… physically attacking it, where through the power of ieovugdnp enghgnh e sirraidenfy ,

 they manage to defeat the evil.

 In any case, I consider it a good movie.
-After all, It is hard to represent prsenoised
+After all, It is hard to represent edipresson

 in a way that makes sense in an action movie that is easily approachable.